SamJWHu/Surfactant-Enhanced-UTVC-Thermal-Performance-Analysis-using-PINN/README.md

 python pinn_model.py
 View Results

-After training, the script will generate bar charts comparing the maximum and average temperatures for each surfactant mixture.
+After training, the script will generate bar charts comparing each surfactant mixture's maximum and average temperatures.
 These visualizations help identify the most effective surfactants for enhancing UTVC performance.

 Results
 The simulation evaluates the effectiveness of each surfactant mixture in reducing maximum temperatures near the evaporation area and maintaining reasonable average temperatures across the UTVC.
-The results are visualized through bar charts, providing clear comparisons of thermal performance enhancements.
+The results are visualized through bar charts, clearly comparing thermal performance enhancements.

 Project Structure
 Copy code